| Mark

 "Free and Good Marketing: It's

 a Matter of Knowing How to Get Quoted."
-He has been
+He's been

-quoted in industry publications as well as in Pittsburgh's
+quoted in industry publications as well as regularly interviewed in Pittsburgh's

 major newspaper, radio and TV media.